BULLETIN No. 1

 1. The Calendar and the Timetable

 Bookmark both sites and start to become familiar with them.
-You should also bookmark the U of T Faculty of Arts and Science New Student site
+You should also bookmark the Arts and Science New Student site

 The next bulletin will offer some tips about how to approach these sites efficiently since together they contain an enormous amount of information and you want to focus on the information which is relevant to you.